Folk dances of Jharkhand: Chhau dance

+Chhau dance is a semi-classical Indian dance with tribal and folk tradition, Chhau dance form of manbhum style is found in Nimdih Block of Saraikela kharsawan district of Jharkhand since undivided Manbhum district.Some famous Chhau dance artist are Shri Sudhir Kumar, Shri Paresh Kumar from jamdih Village, Shri Chandi Mahato from Kushputul Village of Nimdih block.

+Sukesh Mukherjee, Assistant Teacher and Mathematics Textbooks Writer of Jharkhand Government has played a remarkable role in the field of Chhau dance.
+He has performed chhau dance in Centre for Cultural Resources and Training, Udaipur, Rajasthan which is under the Ministry of Culture, Government of India.

 Firkal dance

 Firkal is a martial art folk-dance of Bhumij tribes.
 The main instruments of Firkal are swords, arrows, bows and shields.
 It can be found in Potka block in East Singhbhum district of Jharkhand.

 Mundari dance

 Munda tribe have its own dance which performed during harvest season and festival accompanied by musical Instrument Madal, Nagara and Bansi.
 Munda refer to their dance and song as durang and Susun respectively Mundari folk dance are Jadur and Jena.

 Santali dance

 Santal tribe have its own unique dance.
-They performed it during harvest season and festival accompanied by instruments such as Madal and Nagara.
+They performed it during harvest season and festival accompanied by instruments such as Madal and Nagara..